 The Applied Human Services track provides a foundation in psychology and gives you a choice of emphasis areas: aging services, community-based services, or corrections services.
 You also may propose a self-designed emphasis area.
 All emphasis areas require an internship.
 You’ll be advised at the Academic Advising Center.
 Course work includes:

 - Three human relations courses

 The Business Studies track provides a foundation in business and offers a choice of emphasis areas: workplace practices and perspectives, values and ethics, or arts management.
 The arts management emphasis requires an internship.
 The other two emphasis areas include an optional practicum—a hands-on project or experience.
 You also may propose a self-defined emphasis area.
 You will be advised at the Academic Advising Center.
 Course work includes:

 - Five or more emphasis area courses

-The health science track provides a foundation in the general health sciences and gives you a choice of emphasis areas: multidisciplinary science, entrepreneurship, aging, global health, or cultures of healing.
+The Health Science track provides a foundation in the general health sciences and gives you a wide choice of emphasis areas: multidisciplinary science, entrepreneurship, aging, or global health.
 Each emphasis includes an optional practicum—a hands-on project or experience.
 You also may propose a self-defined emphasis area.
 You'll be advised by the Academic Advising Center.
 Course work includes: